Staff mobility

 2 – Selection

-The selection of candidates is ensured by a commission composed of the International Mobility and Language Policy Officer for International Exchanges, the International Relations Relay teachers from each component, the Director of International Relations and the Administrative Manager of the SRICR.
-Each application is evaluated based on its suitability with the university's objectives in international relations.
+The selection of candidates is carried out by a committee composed of the Vice-President in charge of international relations and strategies – regional, European and international partnerships, the Vice-President of International Mobility and linguistic policy for international exchanges, the International Relations Relay teachers from each component, the Director of International Relations and/or the Administrative Manager of the SRICR.

-After the selection, the International Relations Department (SRICR) will contact the successful candidate(s) to complete the mobility kit and organize the reservation of plane tickets, based on the dates indicated in the application file.
+After the selection, the International Relations Service (SRICR) will contact the successful candidates to complete the mobility kit and arrange the booking of plane tickets, based on the dates indicated in the application file.

 In the event of a request for a financial advance, this must be sent by email one month before the departure date.